Skyshader77/Lacryma-Hydra/chapter16-2.typ

 "You have not changed, First Cardinal," said Serena.

-"Goddess," said Alexander as he bowed before her.
+"Goddess," said Sixtus as he bowed before her.
 It was a title she had long tried to erase from her memory.

 "I thought you had disavowed me.
 Am I to believe you have finally learned forgiveness?"